How-to guide

 • Ensure employee alignment and incentives.
 Ensure that your employees' goals and incentives are aligned with retention metrics.

 • Shift to retention KPIs.
 Move beyond basic acquisition metrics like sign-up rates, and start tracking retention metrics such as churn rate, retention rate, and LTV.
-Use analytics platforms specializing in subscription models to monitor these metrics closely.
+Use analytics platforms like Recurly who specialize in subscription models to monitor these metrics closely.

 • Conduct a customer engagement analysis.
 Monitor engagement levels and usage patterns to predict and reduce churn.
 Implement customer feedback loops to gather insights on product usage and satisfaction.

-• Forecast your financials.
+• Forecast your finances.
 Regularly forecast and analyze recurring revenue, lifetime value, and churn to understand financial health.
-Utilize financial modeling tools tailored for subscription businesses to gain a clear view of cash flow.
+Use financial modeling tools tailored for subscription businesses to gain a clear view of cash flow.

 • Invest in your teams, product or service, and technology.
 From customer support to product development, these resources can help you retain and scale.